tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 #### Connect via psql

-Like the other stacks, you have access to `psql` and can connect to Postgres by copying the `psql` connection string from the UI or fill in and run the following:
+Like other postgres instances you can use `psql` to connect to Postgres by copying the `psql` connection string from the UI or fill in and run the following:

 ```bash
 psql 'postgresql://postgres:<your-password>@<your-host>:5432/postgres'